fetc90/bouncing_balls/APPROACH.md

 ## Approach

-Writing a simple JavaScript function to create and draw a static ball.
+Writing a JavaScript function to create and draw a static ball.

 **Static ball on Canvas**